 Association and dissociation modules are not limited to natural language processing tasks.
-A number of state-of-the-art systems for scene categorization and object recognition use a combination of strong local features, such as SIFT or HOG features, consolidated along a pyramidal structure (e.g, Lazebnik et al., 2006).
-Similar pyramidal structures have long been associated with the visual cortex (Hubel and Wiesel, 1962; Riesenhuber and Poggio, 2003).
-Convolutional neural networks exploit the same idea (e.g., LeCun et al., 1998, 2004).
-Interpreting such pyramidal structures as the recursive application of an association module is relatively straightforward (e.g., Lonardi et al., 1994).
+A number of state-of-the-art systems for scene categorization and object recognition use a combination of strong local features, such as SIFT or HOG features, consolidated along a pyramidal structure (e.g., Ponce et al. 2006).
+Similar pyramidal structures have long been associated with the visual cortex (Wiesel and Hubel 1962; Riesenhuber and Poggio 2003).
+Convolutional neural networks exploit the same idea (e.g., LeCun et al. 1998; LeCun et al. 2004).
+Interpreting such pyramidal structures as the recursive application of an association module is relatively straightforward (e.g., Lonardi et al. 1994).

-The drawback of pyramidal structures is their fixed geometry.
+The drawback of many pyramidal structures is the fixed geometry of their spatial pooling layers.
 Since local features are aggregated according to a predefined pattern, the upper levels of the pyramid represent data with poor spatial and orientation accuracy.
 This is why pyramidal recognition systems often work poorly as image segmentation tools.
-For instance, we have designed a large convolutional neural network (Grangier et al., 2009) to identify and label objects in the city scenes of the LabelMe corpus (Russel et al., 2008).
-This system provides good object recognition accuracies but coarse segmentations (figure 11.)
+For instance, we have designed a large convolutional neural network (Grangier et al. 2009) to identify and label objects in the city scenes of the LabelMe corpus (Russell et al. 2008).
+This system provides good object recognition accuracies but coarse segmentations (Fig. 11.)